Austintjh19/EduLink-NUS/docs/UserGuide.md

 * Tags the student with id `ID`.
 * The `ID` refers to the alphanumeric string on the left of Name
 * The `ID` must start with an alphabet followed by 7 digits and ending with an alphabet e.g A0265901E
-* `TAGS` can be alphabetic without spaces and multiple tags can be specified
+* `TAG` can be alphabetic without spaces and multiple tags can be specified

 Examples:
 * `tag id/A0257418E t/potentialTA t/Active`